7 Effective Home Remedies to Help a Constipated Dog: Our Vets Explain

 Frequently Asked Questions About Constipated Dogs

-Can you give a dog too much pumpkin or olive oil?
+What happens if I accidentally give my dog too much pumpkin or olive oil?

 Giving your dog too much pumpkin can actually take the place of their regular dog food causing nutrient deficiencies.
 Stick with small amounts daily or larger amounts temporarily to help relieve constipation.
 Giving a lot of olive oil can lead to diarrhea or even pancreatitis.